Skip to main content

 A jockey pump is the pressurization pump of a fire fighting system, sized at ~1% of main pump flow, which maintains network static pressure by compensating for small leaks.

-NFPA 20 (section A.4.26) recommends the jockey pump have flow of approximately 1% of the main pump.
+Consolidated design practice sizes the jockey pump at approximately 1% of main pump flow; NFPA 20 annex A.4.27 covers the pressure-maintenance pump and the setpoint definition method.
 Its function is to prevent repeated main pump starts that would cause premature wear.
 Operates with automatic setpoints: starts when pressure drops (e.g., 6.5 bar) and stops upon reaching the upper setpoint (e.g., 7.0 bar).
 Continuous operation indicates significant system leak.
 FB Bombas supplies jockeys as integrated part of fire skids.

 Shaft alignment · Angular and parallel misalignment